KarelZe/thesis/references/obsidian/chapters/🤖Training of the Transformer.md

 #lr-warmup #lr-scheduling

+- training of the transformer has been found non-trivial[[@liuUnderstandingDifficultyTraining2020]]
 - introduce notion of effective batch size (batch size when training is split across multiple gpus; see [[🧠Deep Learning Methods/Transformer/@popelTrainingTipsTransformer2018]] p.
 46)
 - report or store training times?
 - In case of diverged training, try gradient clipping and/or more warmup steps. (found in [[🧠Deep Learning Methods/Transformer/@popelTrainingTipsTransformer2018]])